Are you curious about what Christianity is?

-This church stands firm on its beliefs and standards, which are set on God’s holy Word and the constant direction given us by the Holy Spirit.
+Community Baptist Church stands firm on its beliefs and standards, which are set on God’s holy Word and the constant direction given us by the Holy Spirit.
 We believe that we are called to be a remnant church, holding fast to the principles found in both the Old and New Testament.
 We will not compromise our beliefs in order to be more politically correct or to make ourselves more palatable to the world.
 Instead, we will uphold ourselves to the standards which God sets for us in His Word: to be holy and righteous; set apart to do His will.

-The Holy Bible was written by men divinely inspired and is the record of God’s revelation of Himself to man.
+The Holy Bible was written by men divinely inspired and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
-It reveals the principles by which God judges us; and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
-The criterion by which the Bible is to be interpreted is Jesus Christ.
+Therefore, all Scripture is totally true and trustworthy.
+It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
+All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.

 There is one and only one living and true God.
 He is an intelligent, spiritual and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 To Him we owe the highest love, reverence, and obedience.
 The eternal God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.